SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 It is possible, although not much fun, to use Jona without its natural language interface.
 Only the pitstop planning and setup capabilities are available in this cconfiguration, but it is still useful.
 You can use the following parameters to connect these actions to your controller hardware:

 	assistantCommands: PitstopPlan *function*, PitstopPrepare *function*,
-					   Accept *acceptFunction*, Reject *rejectFunction*,
+					   Call *callFunction*, Accept *acceptFunction*, Reject *rejectFunction*,
 					   InformationRequest *requestFunction* *command* [*arguments*], ...

 All these command actions will be bound to the plugin itself, thereby are available all the time, and only unary functions are supported here.
 By using this actions, you will be able to use Jona with voice output, but no voice control, thereby getting most of the support from Jona, but you have to use an *oldschool* interface to control the engineer actions.
 To *answer* "Yes" to one of the questions of Jona, you must supply a controller function, for example a push button function, to the *Accept* parameter and for "No", you must use the *Reject* parameter.
+A little bit different is the *Call* action.
+This action will activate Jona and will make it the active listening dialog partner for voice control by the push of a button.
+This is similar to issuing the "Hey Jona" activation command.

 Furthermore, you can request a lot of information from Jona, mostly about the current state of your car.
 Thefore, you can supply the *InformationRequest* parameter multiple times.